renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Learn-Programming-In-Ceylon-Part-1.md

  ## Other Header

  Ceylon is really cool!"
-module helloCeylon "1.0.0" {}
+module hello.ceylon "1.0.0" {}
 {% endhighlight %}

 A module can have one or more packages.
 Each package can contain several elements such as functions, classes, objects and interfaces (we will look at each one of them in detail later on).

 Packages are directories under (and including) the module directory and must have the same name as the directory.
-In this example, our first package is called `helloCeylon`.
-If we create a directory under it called `myPackage`, this directory will be the `helloCeylon.myPackage` package.
+In this example, our first package is called `hello.ceylon`.
+If we create a directory under `hello/ceylon/` called `my_package`, this directory will be the `hello.ceylon.my_package` package.

 Each package may contain a package descriptor called `package.ceylon`.
 This file is used to document the package and to make it `shared`, if desired.